Profile for Brian Kumm-Schaley

 Brief biography

-Dr. Brian E Kumm-Schaley is an Assistant Professor in the Department of Recreation Management and Therapeutic Recreation at the University of Wisconsin – La Crosse.
-His scholarship concerns the affective and emotive dimensions of leisure in the contexts of popular culture and media, specifically in relation to music, television/film, and other creative, expressive arts.
-The impetus of his scholarship is to generate critical yet affirmative interrogations of contemporary social conditions, or ways of living, that give rise to common leisure behaviors and practices.
+Dr. Brian E Kumm-Schaley is an Associate Professor in the Department of Recreation Management and Recreational Therapy at the University of Wisconsin – La Crosse.
+His scholarship concerns the affective and emotive dimensions of leisure in the contexts of popular culture and media, particularly in relation to music and other creative arts.
+The impetus of his scholarship is to generate critical yet affirmative interrogations of contemporary social conditions that give rise to common leisure behaviors and practices.
 Ultimately, his scholarship attempts to emphasize potentials for thinking, feeling, and living differently in relation to these social conditions to engender more hopeful, humane, and joyful futures.

 Current courses at UWL